kontroll/pomato/README.md

 ![Work, you peon!](screenshot.png)

 ## Usage
-This script uses `paplay` to play a sound file after each Pomodoro stage finishes.
-This is optional; edit line 35 to better suit your system.
+This script optionally uses `paplay` to play a sound file after each Pomodoro stage finishes.

 ```bash